Codes & Standards - Subscribe

 * Where a motor requires a converter to operate on alternating current supply, the motor and converter are tested together.

 This Standard applies to

-This Standard specifies quoting methods and allowable tolerances on nominal efficiency values.
+This Standard specifies marking methods and allowable tolerances on energy efficiency values.

-This Standard applies only to motors rated as continuous duty.
+This Standard applies only to motors rated for continuous duty.